2025 Seattle Sounders FC season: Transfers

-The MLS season has two normal transfer windows during which teams could register new players from outside of the league and those who required an International Transfer Certificate.
-The primary window was open from January 31 to April 23; a secondary window is scheduled from July 24 to August 21.
+The MLS season has two normal transfer windows during which teams can register new players from outside of the league and those who required an International Transfer Certificate.
+The primary window was open from January 31 to April 23, while a secondary window ran from July 24 to August 21.
 All participants in the FIFA Club World Cup, including the Sounders, were granted an additional window by FIFA in early June to register new players.
-Teams are required to have their rosters compliant with league rules by February 21 and are unable to make changes beyond the roster freeze on September 12.
-Between the transfer windows, teams are allowed to sign free agents or other U.S.-based players, including those traded between MLS teams for other players, general allocation money, or various league slots.
+Teams were required to have their rosters compliant with league rules by February 21 and were unable to make changes beyond the roster freeze on September 12.
+Between the transfer windows, teams were allowed to sign free agents or other U.S.-based players, including those traded between MLS teams for other players, general allocation money, or various league slots.

 For transfers in, dates listed are when Seattle Sounders FC officially signed the player to the roster.
-Transactions where only the rights to the players are acquired are not listed.
+Transactions where only the rights to the players were acquired are not listed.
 For transfers out, dates listed are when Seattle Sounders FC officially removed the players from its roster, not when they signed with another club.
-If a player later signed with another club, his new club will be noted, but the date listed here remains the one when he was officially removed from the Seattle Sounders FC roster.
+If a player later signed with another club, his new club was noted, but the date listed here remains the one when he was officially removed from the Seattle Sounders FC roster.